CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Trainer Day is like TrainerRoad.
 It’s ideal for structured training but has limited functionality in the free plan (only your ride data is visible).
 However, their premium subscription is reasonably priced and unlocks additional features, such as personalized cycling plans.

 - Veloreality is similar to FulGaz or ROUVY.
-It allows you to play videos in 720p definition in their free plan.
+It allows you to play videos with 720p definitions in their free plan.
 However, it’s only accessible to Windows users.

 Honorable Mentions

-Here are a few apps that did not make it into the list but are also worth trying:
+Here are a few apps that did not make it into the list, but I’ve tried them:

 - Tacx Training is a cycling app that operates similarly to FulGaz and SYSTM.
 You select a pre-recorded real-world route, and the app adds your ride data.
 Tacx Training can be used on Android, iOS, and Windows.
 However, it’s only compatible with Tacx trainers when connected via Bluetooth Smart.
 You can read more about it in my Tacx Training app review.